precice/tutorials/heat-exchanger/README.md

 summary: Tutorial for a shell-and-tube heat exchanger, using OpenFOAM and CalculiX
 ---

+{% include important.html content="We have not yet ported the documentation of the preCICE tutorials from the preCICE wiki to here.
+Please go to the [preCICE wiki](https://github.com/precice/precice/wiki#2-getting-started---tutorials)" %}

-This tutorial describes how to run a conjugate heat transfer simulation with OpenFOAM and CalculiX.
+This tutorial describes how to run a conjugate heat transfer simulation with two separate OpenFOAM solvers and CalculiX.
 The files for this tutorial are located in this repository (directory CHT/heat_exchanger).

 This tutorial is based on [a case](https://www.simscale.com/projects/cheunglucia/heat_exchanger_-_cht_simulation/) prepared with [SimScale](https://www.simscale.com/) by [Lucia Cheung Yau](https://github.com/ludcila) for her [Master's Thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf).
 It works with OpenFOAM 5.0 and CalculiX 2.12, but newer minor versions should work as well.